piyushsh25/cashRegisterApp/readme.md

 This app is created using simple vanillaJS,html and css.
-This will the the number of currency denominations we need to return.
+This will show the number of currency denominations we need to return.